ccoutant/dwarf-locations/005-locations-on-stack.md

 >
 > 8\. `DW_OP_deref_size`
 > The `DW_OP_deref_size` takes a single 1-byte unsigned integral operand
 > that specifies the size `S`, in bytes, of the value to be retrieved.
+> The size `S` must be no larger than the size of the generic type.
 The
 > operation behaves like the `DW_OP_deref` operation: it
 > pops the top stack entry and treats it as a location.
 The first `S` bytes
 > are retrieved from the location, zero extended to the size of an